By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 Suppose we start with the following original list of

-items, as seen using the commandlist i/ res
+resumeitems, as seen using the commandlist i/ res.
+Pay attention to the secondresumeitem.

 We delete the 2nd